brunoton/return-to-consciousness/index.md

 ---

 ### [Truth Is Not Neutral: Rethinking AI Alignment Through Epistemic Integrity]({{ site.baseurl }}/truth-is-not-neutral)
+*~25 pages*

 Standard alignment theory assumes that intelligence and values are independent.
 This essay examines an often-unquestioned premise beneath that view: that **truth itself is value-neutral**.
 Drawing on contemplative psychology, epistemology, and AI alignment research, it explores whether deeper contact with truth may naturally bias systems toward coherence rather than fragmentation.
+This reframes alignment not merely as value control, but as the protection of epistemic reliability itself.

 **Key Insights**
 - Re-examines the orthogonality thesis in light of epistemic integrity